jonasbn/til/bash/how_to_get_last_return_value.md

 $ echo $?
 ```

-For doing something a tad more elegang in scripts etc. The following suggestion from StackOverflow looks pretty nifty:
+For doing something a tad more elegant in scripts etc. The following suggestion from StackOverflow looks pretty nifty:

 ```bash
 EXITCODE=$?